Eduardo-Granados/Eduardo-Granados.github.io/index.md

-**Bookmark this to stay updated on my thoughts, and I hope these post help some way.**
+**Bookmark this if you're picking up what I'm putting down and find something you like.**

 ## **Posts**